 Accepting cash in-person comes with real risks for merchants.
 There are the obvious risks of taking cash, storing it on-site and transporting it to a bank, all of which create security checkpoints that need to be addressed.
-During COVID-19, these risks extend to the health and safety of your staff and customers, especially if your business doesn’t have the proper measures in place to facilitate these transactions.

 For larger organizations, there’s a liquidity risk: what happens to your receivables if you can no longer accept cash payments at your physical locations?
 How can customers without digital payment alternatives make timely, complete payments?

 As we’ve mentioned, PayNearMe’s cash payments are guaranteed at the register.
 Once the transaction is completed, your customers get near-instant credit for their payment along with a receipt, and your business gets credited for the payment amount as well.

 The customer cannot initiate a refund, chargeback the amount or have a bounced transaction.
 This helps you reduce exceptions and simplify your reconciliation process.